captain-kirk/captain-kirk.github.io/README.md

 * AWS Security Best Practices Evaluation and Remediation
 * Architect your backend using cloud services
 * Build and configure databases for your application
-* Guidance on common SOC2 and NIST controls, their implementations, and evaluation
+* Provide guidance on common SOC2 and NIST controls, their implementations, and evaluation
-* Automating audits required by compliance or business contracts
+* Automate audits required by compliance or business contracts

 Email kirklandtechconsulting@gmail.com for any inqueries.